Skip to navigation Skip to content

 A means assessment is the assessment of a care recipient’s income and/or assets.
 It determines the type and level of contribution a care recipient must make towards their aged care costs.

-For residential care:
+For residential aged care:

-- the means assessment determines the care recipient’s contributions to their accommodation and care costs
+• the means assessment determines the care recipient's contributions to their accommodation and care costs.

 Initial contact

-- Via an online Aged Care - Calculation of your cost of care
+• Via an online Aged Care - Calculation of your cost of care

-- Care recipients or their correspondence nominee must be registered with an 'active' Centrelink online account
+• Care recipients or their correspondence nominee must be registered with an 'active' Centrelink online account

-- Organisation nominees must be registered for the Business Hub to access nominee services online
+• Organisation nominees must be registered for the Business Hub to access nominee services online

-- Via lodgement of a form.
-Depending on care type the form will be one of the following:
+• Via lodgement of a form.
+Depending on care type, the form will be one of the following:

-The Resources page contains links to forms.
+The Resources page contains links to these forms.

 Signature requirements for Aged Care Calculation of your cost of care forms